im-vijayts/SEO-tool/README.md

 This is my first ever official "project" that I have done.

-This is simply a webpage downloader.
+This is a simple program that counts the frequency of words in a particular web page.
+This program utilizes webcrawling working with excel sheets.

-SEO tool project as in my projects tab in wesbite.
+It inputs the results into as spreadsheet and plots a graph of the obtained results in a neatly presented manner.